Weather in northwest Orange County for Tuesday, August 30, 2022 - NewsBreak

 Seven day local weather forecast for September 04 through September 10

 Seven day local weather forecast for September 04 through September 10.
-Excessive heat warning until September 7 at 8 p.m.
-PDT.
 Details for seven day local weather forecast for September 04 through September 10.
 Sunday: Mostly sunny, with a high near 102.
 Heat index values as high as 108.
-Light...
+Light and variable wind becoming southwest 10 to 15 mph in the afternoon.
+Winds could gust as high as 20 mph.

 RELATED LOCAL CHANNELS